Caring For Our Aging Parents

 Siblings Unite!
 This agreement invites your family members to participate in the care of your elderly parents.
 It encourages the fair division of responsibilities, giving each of you valuable time with your loved one(s).
 It also addresses primary-caregiver support.
 With this agreement in hand, what might otherwise have seemed a burden can become memorable moments for your family.

-This is one of 16 agreements from the e-book Better Than A Handshake: The Printed Promise.
-Along with this fillable pdf, you will receive 30 pages of additional information, which include real life stories, instructions and advice for achieving your goals as well as an introductory chapter to each agreement.
+This is one of 17 agreements from the guidebook Better Than A Handshake: The Printed Promise.
+Along with this fillable pdf, you will receive the introductory chapter, which includes real life stories, instructions and advice for achieving your goals.

 The agreement includes: